romanAVJ/mds-spark-project/README.md

     - [s1_clean](!https://github.com/romanAVJ/mds-spark-project/tree/main/src/s1_clean): Here it is included the bash code used to clean the data.

     - [s2_spark](!https://github.com/romanAVJ/mds-spark-project/tree/main/src/s2_spark): Here it is included the notebooks of the part A and part B of the project.
-Part A has 2 notebooks: `partA.ipynb` where the pyspark queries were fetched and `partA_bis.ipynb` where there is a complement of some questions of part A.
+Part A has 2 notebooks: `partA.ipynb` where the pyspark queries were fetched and `TimeSeriesPlot.R` where it was made a time series plot of the last questions of part A.

 - **requirements.txt**: The libraries used in the project.